dhana-harshan/style-loop-website/README.md

 * **Institute:** ICBT Campus – Kandy
 * **Year:** 2025

+---

+### 🏁 License

- is for **educational purposes only**.
+This project is for **educational purposes only**.
 All images are used under fair use for academic demonstration.

----

-Would you like me to make it even shorter and formatted specifically for **GitHub display** (optimized for how README.md appears visually on the site)?